tristanqtn/Plouf/backend/README.md

 This is the backend service for the **Plouf** project, which manages and handles swimming pool data.
 The backend is built using Python, Pydantic, and MongoDB.
 This README will guide you through the setup, running, and testing of the project.

+## 🚀 Backend Features

+Currently, the backend provides the following features:

+- **CRUD Operations**: Create, read, update, and delete operations for pools
+- **Logging**: Record pool logs for each pool, including pH levels, chlorine concentrations, and cleaning dates, and view logs for each pool
+- **Health Check**: A health check endpoint to verify the status of the backend and database.

 ## 🛠️ Backend Structure

 The backend structure is organized as follows: